shikhar3295/adam2392.github.io/content/blog/travel/Africa/Travel Blog - Morocco.md

 When you are getting a taxi as a tourist, honestly try not to pay over 100 MAD because then you're just getting ripped off.

 #### 3. Tangier Airport (TNG)
+TBD

 ## Sights
 ### Casablanca
 #### 1. Hassan II Mosque

 #### 2. Quartier Tabous
 The main souk of Casablanca.
+It's not that big compared to

 ### Marrakesh
 #### Jemaa El Fna